chandan13tiwari/design-patterns/src/main/java/org/pattern/startegy/finalsol/readme.md

 which means, we'll use an interface to represent each behaviour *(not a class).* because using class can lead us on writing more code because we are locked to use the specific implementation and there is no room for change.

+Srategy Design pattern is a BEHAVIOURAL type of Design Pattern.